What are the Wedding Officiant Registration Requirements in Vermont?

 STEP 2COMPLETE THE PETITION FOR NON-RESIDENT MINISTER TO PERFORM MARRIAGE CEREMONY

-After your package arrives, complete the Petition for Non-Resident Minister To Perform Marriage Ceremony.
+After your package arrives, complete the Petition For Non Resident Minister To Perform Marriage Ceremony.
 This is a simple one page form that should only take you a few minutes to complete.

-- a.
-Enter your full name and mailing address.
+- Enter your full name and mailing address.
 Your address must match the address on your government ID.

-- c.
-Enter the wedding ceremony date and the town in Vermont where the wedding is to take place.
+- Enter the wedding ceremony date and the town in Vermont where the wedding is to take place.

 OPTIONAL STEPDRAFT AND INCLUDE AN AFFIDAVIT FROM THE COUPLE